Which Is The Best High Yield ETF?

 So far, I'm leaning towards the Vanguard product.
 I think I prefer to have a slightly top-heavy fund than own 4% of everything like the iShares fund.
 Apart from that, I'm already invested in Vanguard and like their products.

 Sam Vincente was born in prison in Ecuador.
 He surfs, travels, reads physics papers and talks to girls.
-His mission is to break the world land speed record in a shopping trolley.
+He is currently traveling in India and working on The Game Of Your Life.
 You can follow him via RSS or on Twitter, Facebook, Tumblr and even on Google+.